avindra/dotfiles/README.md

   ranger fzf neovim

 # pywal is an "auto-ricer" that creates the color scheme from the background image.
-# bumblebee-status is the statusbar for now
+# bumblebee-status is used for a status bar
 pip install --user pywal bumblebee-status
 ```

-[feh](https://github.com/derf/feh) is used to set the background, as it has added support for handling multiple monitors. [pywal](https://github.com/dylanaraps/pywal) has a `-n` flag, which disables the default behavior of changing the background image (thus, only the color scheme gets updated).
+[feh](https://github.com/derf/feh) is used to set the background, as it has added support for handling multiple monitors. pywal has a `-n` flag, which disables the default behavior of changing the background image (thus, only the color scheme gets updated).

 ## Installation